zlatinb/muwire/README.md

 ### Running the CLI

 Look inside `cli-lanterna/build/distributions`.
 Untar/unzip one of the `shadow` files and then run the jar contained inside by typing `java -jar cli-lanterna-x.y.z.jar` in a terminal.
 The CLI will ask you about the router host and port on startup, no need to edit any files.
+However, the CLI does not have an options window yet, so if you need to change any options you will need to edit the configuration files.
+The CLI options are documented here https://github.com/zlatinb/muwire/wiki/CLI-Configuration-Options

 The CLI is under active development and doesn't have all the features of the GUI.